BIFE: Better Interaction, Fewer Errors for Minute-Long Video Generation: Method

-which provides the denoising direction in latent space and ensures accurate reconstruction of the current chunk.

-From a semantic perspective, Block Forcing enforces semantic alignment between the current video chunk and its most relevant historical context.
-Specifically, the top-$l$ past chunks are resampled to match the temporal length of the current chunk and averaged into a semantic reference $x_{\text{cond}}$, which serves as high-level guidance to maintain long-term coherence.
+To this end, we formulate a Block Forcing loss that generalizes the Self Forcing approach to long-range scenarios.
+This is achieved by enforcing semantic alignment between the current video block and its most relevant historical context.
+Specifically, the top-$l$ past blocks are resampled to match the temporal length of the current block and averaged into a semantic reference $x_{\text{cond}}$, which serves as high-level guidance to maintain long-term coherence.

-In the stochastic interpolant formulation of flow matching \citep{albergo2022building}, the model predicts a velocity field $v_{\text{pred}}$ that represents the temporal derivative of the interpolated state $x_t$ between noise and data:

 Formally, the Block Forcing loss penalizes the deviation of the predicted velocity $v_{\text{pred}}$ from both the noise term $\epsilon$ and the semantic reference $x_{\text{cond}}$, weighted by $\gamma \in [0,1]$: